 Graduates will be prepared for a career in a modern HRM function, and also have the knowledge and skills required to proceed to further academic and professional education.
 This programme will produce capable, adaptable, resilient and self-confident graduates with a capacity for independent thought and judgement and a specialised knowledge of Human Resource Management.
 The degree is designed around six key themes, namely human resources management, human resources skills development, business knowledge, accounting and finance, and sustainability and wellness.
 Current academic thought and practices in the discipline of HRM are incorporated into the programme.

 This is a part-time/flexible delivery award to serve the needs of those in employment and those who are balancing work, home and educational commitments.
-This programme is a joint collaboration between School of Business, Galway Campus and the Mayo Campus, and is offered in both locations, with some joint delivery.
+This programme is delivered primarily on the Mayo Campus, with some delivery on the Galway campus (year 3 only).

 This programme is accredited by the Chartered Institute of Personnel & Development (CIPD).
 This programme fulfils the ‘knowledge element’ of associate level membership of the CIPD.
 A qualification from the CIPD is the passport to a career in people management and development and is highly valued by employers.